latin-dict/latin-dict.github.io/_dictionaries/Nolte1744.md

 ## Sources

-1. Nolte, Johann Friedrich. _Lexicon Latinae Linguae Antibarbarum Quadripartitum._ Lipsiae, 1744.
+1. Nolte, Johann Friedrich. _Lexicon Latinae Linguae Antibarbarum Quadripartitum._ Leipzig, 1744.
 URL: <http://mateo.uni-mannheim.de/camenaref/nolte.html>.

 ## States and limitations

 Appendix "Series Latinorum Scriptorum" is not included into our version.

-Headwords were left without change, so distinct articles will be found on "amo" and "amare".
+Headwords were changed to lowercase to be compatible with Hunspell dicitonary, but it can break some logic related to the words which should to be in title-case.
+For example, Hunspell is not able to recognize that "hispana" is a form of "Hispanus".
+Besides the letter case, headwords were left without change, so distinct articles will be found on "amo" and "amare".
 Verbs are usually in a form of infinitive or first-preson; nouns can have any of inflectional forms; short phrases and sentence are also common.

 We recommend using "Search Pane" in GoldenDict to have access to the lookup hints (menu View\|Search Pane).